marmelab/react-admin/docs/CustomApp.md

 Beware that you need to know about [redux](http://redux.js.org/), [react-router](https://github.com/reactjs/react-router), and [redux-saga](https://github.com/yelouafi/redux-saga) to go further.

-React-admin requires that the redux state contains at least 4 reducers: `admin`, `i18n`, `form`, and `routing`.
+React-admin requires that the redux state contains at least 4 reducers: `admin`, `i18n`, `form`, and `router`.
 You can add more, or replace some of them with your own, but you can't remove or rename them.
 As it relies on redux-form, react-router, and redux-saga, react-admin also expects the store to use their middlewares.

 Here is the default store creation for react-admin: